exakat/php-dictionary/dictionary.rst

 Multiple functions may be registered with the register_shutdown_function() function.
 They will be called in order of registration.

-Shutdown function acts as destructors : they should clean up any unfinished jobs, and gracefully free resources, such as closing files with their correct endings, or gracefully closing connexions.
+Shutdown function acts as destructors : they should clean up any unfinished jobs, and gracefully free resources, such as closing files with their correct endings, or gracefully closing connections.

 .. code-block:: php